ciernialab/MicrogliaMorphologyR/README.md

 ```

 We will start by loading in your MicrogliaMorphology output (FracLac and
-SkeletonAnalysis files) and formatting the data so that you have a final
+SkeletonAnalysis files) and formatting the data using the
+`metadata_columns` function so that you have a final dataframe which
-dataframe which contains your cell-level data, with every row as a
+contains your cell-level data, with every row as a single cell and every
-single cell and every column as either a metadata descriptor or
+column as either a metadata descriptor or morphology measure.
+The
-morphology measure.
+`metadata_columns` function relies on each piece of metadata to be
+separated by a common deliminator such as “\_” or “-” in the “Name”
+column.
+You can read more about the function by calling to its help page
+using ?metadata_columns

 ### load in your fraclac and skeleton data, tidy, and merge into final data frame